lemmack/lemmack.github.io/content/essays/therapeutic-trembling-to-release-trauma.md

 # Preliminary Synthesis

-The reintegration of shaking and vibration into therapeutic practice represents a recognition that humans are physiological animals, subject to biological laws of threat and recovery that we share with other mammals.
-The capacity to "shake it off" appears to be an evolutionarily conserved mechanism that social and cognitive constraints have largely suppressed.
+The reintegration of shaking and vibration into therapeutic practice reflects a broader recognition that trauma resolution may require engaging the body directly, not merely talking about what happened.
 Whether accessed through structured exercises, guided somatic awareness, mechanical platforms, or traditional ritual, these modalities share a common premise: that completing the body's interrupted survival responses may resolve symptoms that cognitive approaches alone cannot reach.

 The evidence is early but accumulating.
-The theoretical frameworks remain contested but clinically useful.
-The risks are real but manageable with appropriate titration and screening.

-For those interested in exploring this territory, the prudent path involves starting small, seeking qualified guidance, and maintaining appropriate skepticism.
-The central unanswered question remains whether induced tremoring produces effects meaningfully different from other interventions that combine physical activation with interoceptive attention, or whether the tremor itself is the active ingredient.
-Until comparative trials address this directly, the mechanism remains as uncertain as the clinical outcomes are promising.
+Effect sizes in the available RCTs are promising, particularly for Somatic Experiencing, though sample sizes remain small and few studies include active control conditions.
+The theoretical frameworks, especially Polyvagal Theory, remain contested at the level of neuroanatomy even as clinicians report finding them useful for guiding treatment.

+A central unresolved question is whether tremoring itself constitutes the therapeutic mechanism, or whether it serves as a vehicle for other active ingredients.
+Several alternative explanations deserve consideration:

+* **Interoceptive attention**: All these modalities direct sustained attention to bodily sensation.
+The benefits might derive from this attentional stance rather than the tremoring per se, similar to mechanisms proposed for mindfulness-based interventions.
+* **Physiological downregulation**: The exercises may simply activate the relaxation response through muscle fatigue, diaphragmatic breathing, or recumbent posture.
+* **Expectancy and ritual**: Structured protocols performed in therapeutic contexts carry significant placebo potential, particularly for subjective outcomes like perceived stress.
+* **Reframing involuntary sensation**: Learning to experience intense bodily sensations as safe rather than threatening may itself be therapeutic, regardless of what generates those sensations.

+Distinguishing among these possibilities would require comparative trials that isolate specific components.
+Does TRE outperform similar exercises that induce fatigue without tremoring?
+Does Somatic Experiencing outperform other therapies that emphasize interoceptive attention?
+Until such studies exist, the prudent stance is that these modalities appear to help some people, through mechanisms that remain genuinely uncertain.

+For those considering this territory, the practical guidance is straightforward: start with brief sessions, stay within tolerable intensity, and seek qualified guidance if working with significant trauma.
+The risks of gentle exploration are low.
+The potential benefits, while not yet robustly established, align with a growing body of evidence that the body remembers what the mind may have forgotten, and that healing sometimes requires speaking its language.